Homemade Burger Recipe - German Themed Burger

 Turkey Schnitzel on Bread Roll with Sauerkraut and Kartoffelsalat

 The whole concept of creating burger recipe suggestions symbolic of different countries around the world and their cuisines came from considering the nature and precise definition of a burger.
 What makes a burger a burger - or not, as the case may be?
-The parent page to this one, International Homemade Burger Recipes, explains the thinking behind this project in full.
 This page is dedicated to examining German cuisine and food culture and crafting what is hopefully an acceptable variation on a burger to represent Germany.

 After all, although historical accounts vary and are often vague, it is generally accepted that burgers know their origins through the migration of Germans from the town of Hamburg to the United States of America...

 The Components of the German Burger

 On the basis that a burger is a meat based sandwich with an accompaniment which is usually potato based, this German themed burger has been constructed.
 Turkey is a very popular meat for making schnitzels in parts of Germany, so this breaded turkey breast steak was placed in a bread roll as the principal part of the meal.
 Potato salads in Germany are sometimes made with mayo and sometimes with vinaigrette - the mayo option was selected.
 As a final accompaniment, the classic German preserved cabbage - sauerkraut - completes the ensemble.
 The sauerkraut in this instance is from a jar, bought in the supermarket.

 Potato Salad (Kartoffelsalat) InstructionsClick thumbnail to view full-size

 It is necessary to prepare the potato salad in the first instance.
 The quantities included here will make for two servings.

 4 mini pickled gherkins